tlikonen/cl-decimals/README.md

       (show-trailing-zeros nil) (positive-sign nil) (negative-sign #\-)
       (zero-sign nil))

-Apply specified decimal number formatting rules to `number` and return a formatted string.
+Apply specified decimal number formatting rules to _number_ and return a formatted string.

 The second return value is a list of formatted strings using the same rules but it separates the parts of the number.
 It's a list of four
 strings: sign, integer part, decimal separator and fractional part.
-Formatting arguments `integer-minimum-width` and `fractional-minimum-width` do not apply to the second return value.
+Formatting arguments _integer-minimum-width_ and _fractional-minimum-width_ do not apply to the second return value.

-`number` must be of type real.
+_Number_ must be of type real.
 Formatting rules are specified with keyword arguments, as described below.
 The default value is in parentheses.